What, you may ask, is a frizzle? It is most definitely a chicken, but a chicken with a very unusual look and some special needs to go with the look.

 Frizzle x frizzle = 25% normal, 50% frizzle + 25% frazzle

-There can also be heart and other physical issues linked to Frazzles which usually means the chicks will not survive very long or live a relatively normal life.
+The heart and other physical issues can also be linked to Frazzles, which usually means the chicks will not survive very long or live relatively everyday life.

 Frizzle Breed Standards

-This might seem confusing to us here in the US since frizzles in the US and other places is classified as a type of plumage.
+This might seem unclear to us here in the US since frizzles in the US and other places are classified as a type of plumage.

 This does not mean you cannot exhibit them.
-You would exhibit them as specimens of the breed i.e. Cochin, Polish etc. and the bird would be judged for conformity to the standard for that particular breed.
+You would show them as specimens of the breed, i.e., Cochin, Polish, etc., and they would judge the bird according to the standard for that particular breed.

 Cochins seem to do well competitively in the bantam class as frizzles.

-As a breed type they are classified in the South Asia, Phillipines and Java class.
+As a breed type, they are classified in South Asia, the Philippines, and Java classes.

 They have a short, strong beak, yellow/horn in color; eyes are bright and red in hue.

-On first glance they appear as a bundle of wild, curly feathers with legs – much like a feather duster!
+At first glance, they appear as a bundle of wild, curly feathers with legs – much like a feather duster!

-The chicken will obviously take the shape of its breed – the only difference is in the feathering appearance.
-They are accepted in several different colors; buff, black, black-red, brown-red, blue, Columbian, cuckoo, duckwing, pyle, red, spangled and white.
+The chicken will take the shape of its breed – the only difference is in the feathering appearance.
+They are accepted in several colors; buff, black, black-red, brown-red, blue, Columbian, cuckoo, duckwing, Pyle, red, spangled, and white.

 Aside from looking like a sweetie, the Frizzle is a sweetie.
-They have a sweet, friendly and gentle disposition.
-They are quiet and docile and tolerate handling very well – in fact many of these little darlings become lap chickens and live a life of spoiled luxury.
+They have a sweet, friendly, and gentle disposition.
+They are quiet and docile and tolerate handling very well many of these little darlings become lap chickens and live a life of spoiled luxury.

 They are not prolific layers, but they will give you around 120-150 cream or tinted eggs/year.
 This equates to about 2 or 3 small to medium eggs/week.

-The chicks can be a little slower than regular chicks in feathering out, so they may need a bit more time in the brooder.
+The chicks can be a little slower than regular ones are feathering out, so they may need more time in the brooder.

 Frizzles do need some special attention because of their feathering.
-Since they cannot fly, they should have perches set lower down so that they can access them, otherwise they may ‘pile up’ together on the bedding.
+Since they cannot fly, they should have perches set lower down to access them.
+Otherwise, they may ‘pile up’ together on the bedding.

-Although people who keep Frizzles say they are hardy, in extreme cold they should be carefully monitored as the feathering does not insulate as well as regular feathers do.
-Rain and snow exposure should be avoided in excess for the same reason.
+Although people who keep Frizzles say they are hardy, in extreme cold, they should be carefully monitored as the feathering does not insulate as well as regular feathers do.
+They should avoid rain and snow exposure in excess for the same reason.

-Occasionally the head feathering can interfere with vision, so the feathers may need to be trimmed very slightly at the tips.
-They should be trimmed just enough to allow them to see.
+Occasionally, head feathering can interfere with vision, so the feathers may need to be trimmed slightly at the tips.
+You should cut them just enough to allow them to see.

 Is The Frizzle Chicken Right For You?

 Many people who keep Frizzles are enthusiastic about their quirky little birds!
-The Frizzles do seem to be very friendly and happy birds – they are also quite placid and calm.
+The Frizzles seem to be very friendly and happy birds – they are also relatively peaceful and calm.

-They are definitely a family friendly bird, kids love them!
+They are family-friendly birds.
+Kids love them!
 Your neighbors will be asking you where you got that ‘funny little bird’ too.

-Since they can be bullied easily by more assertive breeds you will need to keep a close watch for feather picking and other such behaviors.
+Since they can be bullied easily by more assertive breeds, you will need to watch for feather picking and other such behaviors closely.

 If it becomes severe, you will need to separate your Frizzles from the main flock.
 They do well with other gentle breeds such as Polish or Cochins.

-Frizzles are a charming and delightful addition for your flock.
-They are a non-aggressive bird that is content to either free range or hang out with the other girls in confinement.
+Frizzles are a charming and delightful addition to your flock.
+They are non-aggressive birds that are content to either free-range or hang out with the other girls in confinement.

-There are many folks who keep these little darlings as ‘house chickens’ because they are so well behaved!
+Many folks keep these little darlings as ‘house chickens’ because they are so well behaved!